Sanako is a Finnish Educational Tech company helping schools and language teachers to improve language teaching efficiency and results.

-In this article, we discuss the main potential problems in setting up an online teaching platform and in addition we describe 4 potential tools teachers can use to set up an online teaching platform for their language class.
+In this article, we discuss the main potential problems in setting up an online teaching platform, and we describe 4 potential tools teachers can use to set up an online teaching platform for their language class.

-But for a subject like language teaching, there is often a need for a variety of features that LMS solutions are missing as they are aimed for asynchronous learning.
+But for a subject like language teaching, there is often a need for a variety of features that LMS solutions are missing as they are aimed at asynchronous learning only.
 Not every subject transfers well from in-person to online and language teaching is definitely one of those subjects.

-A major part of teaching and learning languages is based on speaking, listening and conversational exercises: this is the space where online language teaching and learning solutions excel in relation to LMS solutions.
+A major part of teaching and learning languages is based on speaking, listening, and conversational exercises: this is the space where niche online language teaching and learning solutions excel in relation to generalist LMS solutions.